ccg/firefox-tably/README.txt

-This add-on places a "Send tabs to tab.ly..." menu item under Firefox's Tools menu.
-If successful, it will open a new tab with a new tably of the set of open tabs in Firefox.
+This add-on places a "Send tabs to tab.ly..." menu item in Firefox's right-click context menu.

+If successful, it will open a new tab containing a new tably of all the open tabs in Firefox.

 -- Original readme.txt contents below --